 Because the chances of ending up with a +29 speed mod is so small, you’re almost as well of levelling a lower quality mod with high potential.

-The key to obtaining high speed mods, in a nutshell, is to buy mods with potential from the store, and level them, regardless of quality, as long as the desired speed is possible.
+The key to obtaining high speed mods, in a nutshell, is to farm mods from challenges and level them, regardless of quality, as long as the desired speed is possible.

 Edited for clarity and to fix probability issues pointed out by multiple players on the official forums and reddit.

-Special thanks to Vectron from DotE for the title!
+Special thanks to Vectron formerly of DotE for the title!

 More SWGoH Advanced content from PsychoPoet: